codenameone/codenameone-google-maps/README.md

 obtained from the Google Cloud console by following the instructions for [Android](https://developers.google.com/maps/documentation/android/start)
 , for [iOS](https://developers.google.com/maps/documentation/ios/start/), and for [Javascript](https://developers.google.com/maps/documentation/javascript/).

+NOTE: You can specify the iOS Google Maps version by setting the `var.ios.pods.GoogleMaps.version` build hint, using Cocoapods version syntax.
+The default value is currently `~> 3.8`.
+If you wish to use a newer version (e.g. `3.8`), then you'll need to set your `ios.pods.platform` build hint to a higher version, as newer versions of GoogleMaps have higher iOS version requirements.  `~> 2.0` requires iOS 8 or higher.  `~> 3.8` requires iOS 9.

 For UWP, you'll need to define the `windows.bingmaps.token` display property inside your app's init() method to your Bing Maps token.
 See [instructons on generating a BingMaps token](https://code.msdn.microsoft.com/windowsapps/Bing-Maps-for-Windows-10-d7ae3e44).
 E.g.

 ```